A Life in Song

 Wake Me Up Before You Go Go – Wham!

-I realised how long this post was when I hit about 3100 words.
+I realized how long this post was when I hit about 3000 words.
 However, I didn’t want to stop, because there are so many songs which influenced my life in many different ways – some purely due to sentiment and memory, others due to influence and fascination.
 I am still at a crossroads in my life.
 I feel that I will find myself in this position many more times, but so far, this is the musical influence which has accompanied me on this path.

 A life in song.
 A map for a crossroads.
 A helping hand for a work in progress.